Lewes Literary Society

 23rd April 2024

-Kate Mosse, novelist and co-founder of the Women’s Prize for Fiction, will talk about her work including her latest book, The Ghost Ship, an epic novel about a mysterious boat with a female captain fighting slave traders on the Barbary Coast, inspired by real life female pirates.
-It it the latest in the Joubert family chronicles, following the fortunes of a French Huguenot family from Carcassonne to Amsterdam to the Canary Islands and South Africa.
+Kate Mosse, novelist and co-founder of the Women’s Prize for Fiction & Women’s Prize for Non-Fiction, will talk about her work including her latest No 1 bestselling novel, The Ghost Ship, an epic novel about a mysterious boat with a female captain fighting slave traders on the Barbary Coast, inspired by real life female pirates.
+Shortlisted for Novel of the Year at the British Book Awards, it it the latest in the Joubert family chronicles, following the fortunes of a French Huguenot family from Carcassonne to Amsterdam to the Canary Islands and South Africa.
+The fourth and final novel in the series, The Map of Bones, will publish in October 2024.

-Mosse, who is the co-founder of the Women’s Prize for Fiction is the author of nine novels and short story collections, as well as non-fiction books including Warrior Queens and Quiet Revolutionaries.
+Mosse, who is the Founder Director of the Women’s Prizes, is the author of eleven novels and short story collections, as well as non-fiction books including Warrior Queens and Quiet Revolutionaries.
 She shot to fame in 2005 with Labyrinth, the first book in her Languedoc trilogy.

-In 2013, she was awarded an OBE for services to literature and women.
-She is married to the playwright Greg Mosse with two adult children and lives in West Sussex and South West France.
+A Fellow of the Royal Society of Literature, and a Fellow of the Society of Authors, in 2024, she was awarded a CBE for services to literature, women and charity.
+She is married to the playwright and novelist Greg Mosse with two adult children and lives in Chichester, West Sussex.